stopsopa/chrome-extension-hm/extension/PRIVACY_JUSTIFICATIONS.md

 ### Storage
 Storage permission is needed to save user preferences, custom header configurations, and rule sets between browser sessions.
 This allows users to maintain their header modification settings after closing and reopening the browser.

-### webRequest
-The webRequest permission allows the extension to monitor network requests for debugging purposes and to properly apply the header modifications.
-This is necessary to ensure headers are correctly applied to the appropriate requests based on user-defined patterns.

 ## Data Usage Compliance
 This extension complies with all Chrome Web Store Developer Program Policies regarding data collection and usage.
 User data is processed locally within the browser and is not transmitted to any external servers.
 The extension only modifies outgoing request headers based on user-defined rules and does not collect, store, or share any browsing data or personal information.